salesforce/lwc-webpack-plugin/README.md

 This plugin allows you to use LWC within any web framework project that uses Webpack.

+## Install

+    npm install --save-dev lwc-webpack-plugin lwc @lwc/module-resolver

+Note that you must install your own dependencies for `lwc` and `@lwc/module-resolver`.

+## Usage

 ```javascript
 const LwcWebpackPlugin = require('lwc-webpack-plugin')